 Mars is the most common visitor of the Praesepe (M44) cluster.
 Below I’ve listed the best central passes of this planet between 2021-2030 (Pic.
 24).

-Frankly, all these events will be easily observable worldwide under dark skies, except for the first and the last one.
+Frankly, all these events will be easily observable worldwide under dark skies, except for the first and the last ones.
 On June 23, 2021, Mars will be quite close to the Sun (35 degrees).
-The best conditions to observe the event will fall at tropic, equatorial and southern latitudes.
+The best conditions to observe the event will fall at tropic, equatorial, and southern latitudes.
 On August 27, 28, 2030 will be even worse, as the planet is located 25 degrees from the Sun only.
 This time northern hemisphere will experience better conditions.

 There is another transit of Mars across the M44 Beehive cluster, although not central this time.
 It will occur on May 5, 2025.
 A day earlier these 2 objects will be accompanied by Moon (Pic.
 25) with the best approach visible from the western hemisphere (Latin America) (Pic.
 25).

-As a conclusion let’s see all passing of the Red Planet across the M44 Beehive cluster between 2021 and 2030 (Pic.
+In a conclusion let’s see all passing of the Red Planet across the M44 Beehive cluster between 2021 and 2030 (Pic.
 26).

 4. LUNAR OCCULTATIONS OF PLANETS

 The lunar route across the sky is very interesting.
 The orbit of the Moon is inclined by more than 5 degrees.
 As a result, our natural satellite can occult some celestial bodies located a bit outside of the ecliptic line.
-Even if the lunar orbit would be perfectly aligned to the Earth’s one, the angular diameter of this body means, that always something will be hidden behind it.
+Even if the lunar orbit would be perfectly aligned with the Earth’s one, the angular diameter of this body means, that always something will be hidden behind it.
 Both stars and planets, which encounter the Moon on their celestial track, disappear for a moment (usually several hours).
 The lunar occultations of the brightest stars will be discussed in further readings, as it requires an additional study about the lunar standstill.
 Another reason, why I haven’t included them here is that they aren’t so spectacular in my point of view.
 Nevertheless, I haven’t forgotten about them and they will be definitely discussed.
 The basic difference between the stars and planets, even these ones, located far away from Earth, like Uranus or Neptune, is their angular dimension.
 Since a star acts like a point in the sky, the planet is like a disk.
-It means, that the occultation of the planet won’t be just a single moment counted in milliseconds, but the long enough period of time to enjoy it through the telescope.
-At significant magnifications, we can see how the planet “sets” or “rises” behind the lunar disk, which at vast enlargements perform such a ground instead.
+It means, that the occultation of the planet won’t be just a single moment counted in milliseconds, but a long enough period of time to enjoy it through the telescope.
+At significant magnifications, we can see how the planet “sets” or “rises” behind the lunar disk, which at vast enlargements performs such a ground instead.
 In the case of stars, they can at most blink, when the occultation has grazing character.
 Otherwise, they disappear and reappear suddenly.